marcjwilliams1/ApproxBayes.jl/README.md

 There are more optional arguments for each of the algorithms, to see these simply use ```?ABCSMC``` in a Julia session.
 If verbose and progress are set to true then a progress meter will be displayed and at the end of each population a summary will be printed.

 There are more examples provided in the examples directory and used as tests in the test directory.
-These include an ODE model inference example and an example using model selection to calculate Bayes factors.
+ApproxBayes.jl is also available as an option to perform Bayesian inference with differential equations in [DiffEqBayes.jl](https://github.com/JuliaDiffEq/DiffEqBayes.jl).

 ### Convenience functions
 Also provided are some convenience functions for plotting and saving the output.